wrenoud/nos-fpm/markdown/chapter_3.md

 By default, HYPACK will log survey line data under the active HYPACK Project directory in a folder named “Raw”, and target files will be recorded to a file in the format mmddyyyy.tgt created in the Project directory.
 However, each field unit will have a standard directory structure to which data and targets should be logged.
-It is important for the user to check “Override Project Path” (in SURVEY mode under Options > Project Information) and select the appropriate folder for both survey line data and target file data prior to beginning daily data acquisition.
+It is important for the user to check “Override Project Path” (in SURVEY mode under Options &gt; Project Information) and select the appropriate folder for both survey line data and target file data prior to beginning daily data acquisition.
 Using this option, survey and target data may be logged anywhere on the local system or across a network.